persapiens/Course/Project/Pipeline1.md

 * a top-level node.js project supporting the required commands for running your build server.
 * a README.md, with your report details.
-* a CHECKPOINT.md, with your two checkpoint reports.
+* a CHECKPOINT.md, with your checkpoint reports.
 * a link to screencast that demostrates each task.

 **Due Thursday, March 18nd, before midnight.**